 Planning your working day really pays and offers you many benefits.

 We have included below, some important guidelines.
 Follow them and you will find your day goes more smoothly, you may even find spare time, you will certainly be identified as someone who is organised.
 This is a mark of someone with management potential.
 If you do not try to take control of your day, then stress and fatigue are typical symptoms.
-Stress and how to handle it, is a well documented subject.
+Stress and how to handle it, is a well-documented subject.
 It is often a subject in management training courses, with techniques explained to help you keep control of your day.

-One of the reasons for stress is lack of work planning and not prioritising the tasks in your to do list.
+One of the reasons for stress is lack of work planning and not prioritising the tasks in your to-do list.
 In sales training, special focus is given on planning your work and also your journeys to customers.
 This includes carefully working out the best route to each customer so you are not going back and forth adding more distance and wasting time.
-The aim being to maximise time actually being in front of the customer and selling.
+The aim is to maximise time actually being in front of the customer and selling.
 It is an interesting exercise to count up all the time spent, driving, preparing for meetings, filling out expenses, writing reports, entering customer details into a database, THEN compare this total to how many minutes per day are actually in front of a customer.

 Divide your salary by this total number of minutes and you can see how valuable those productive selling moments really are!
 Whether you are in sales or in other jobs, keeping a focus on what are the key tasks and completing each one in order of priority is really important.
 Here are some valuable guidelines.

 Identify the time consuming tasks Review how you are spending your time each day and identify which tasks are the real time consumers.
 You may be surprised.
-By identifying and focussing on the tasks that are the culprits, you may be able to find a quicker way to do them.
+By identifying and focusing on the tasks that are the culprits, you may be able to find a quicker way to do them.

 Think about the process, how you do the task, is there another way, a better way?
 One way to do this is to have a blank sheet of paper, or a page on your PC, and mark the start and finish time for each task.
 Alternatively you can find activity recording software on line.
 There are many free products you can download.
 These have the advantage of adding up the hours automatically for each piece of work.
 Consultants do this all the time and lawyers and accountants, as this is their fee calculation process, based on work for each client and time taken.
 You can do the same and become more efficient.
 Your benefits By getting more efficient, you will see that it is not only your boss who benefits.
 You may be able to get home earlier Your productivity will increase, you will stand out from your peer group as a top performer - this could lead to promotion You work will be more satisfying